isroawg/isroawg/docs/publication/publications.md

 We value contributions from researchers, experts, and scholars who share our commitment to advancing knowledge in the field of national security, military movements, defense strategies, and related areas within the Indian Subcontinental region.

-For those interested in submitting their work to ISRAWG, we have established clear and comprehensive submission guidelines.
+For those interested in submitting their work to ISROAWG, we have established clear and comprehensive submission guidelines.
 These guidelines are designed to ensure the quality, credibility, and relevance of the content we publish.
 Authors are encouraged to provide original research, supported by verifiable and credible sources.

 We welcome articles, research papers, and analyses that offer fresh insights and unique perspectives on the security dynamics of the Indian Subcontinental region.
 Submissions should adhere to a standard format, including key sections like the abstract, introduction, methodology, results, discussion, conclusion, and references.